 The intestinal wall contains immune cells that are your army of warriors against invading pathogens that don’t belong.

-So when your digestion is not working well, these invading pathogens can penetrate through the wall of your small intestine into your bloodstream causing an immune response such as allergies, intolerances, and histamine reactions.
+So when your digestion is not working well, these invading pathogens can penetrate the wall of your small intestine and enter your bloodstream.
+This causes an immune response such as allergies, intolerances and histamine reactions.